How To Use Hard Wax Beans For Hair Removal

 And that’s it!
 Now you are perfectly smooth and hair free, and it wasn’t even painful!

 Hard waxing beans are great for all skin types but remember to always do a patch test if it’s your first time and to always test the temperature on the inside of your wrist.
 If you follow all the steps you’ll be able to enjoy being hairless for a good few weeks, what an absolute pleasure!
-As always, to choose the best wax warmers and beans, you can follow my blog and I’ll keep you updated!
+As always, to choose the best wax warmers and beans, you can follow this page and I’ll keep you updated!